myrthereuver/myrthereuver.github.io/_pages/about.md

 # News

 <sub>*25 April 2025* Super fun to be invited for a talk at Anna Rogers' lab at IT University Copenhagen! 😁 My talk "A PUZZLE OF PERSPECTIVES:
-how to align language technology with social science and democratic goals" described how most of my projects (combined in my dissertation) show a connection between NLP, social science, real-world problems, also featuring my most recent paper at Findings of NAACL!
-[Slides](https://myrthereuver.github.io/talks/Clean_Copenhagen_25April.pptx.pdf)
+how to align language technology with social science and democratic goals" described how most of my projects (combined in my dissertation) show a connection between NLP, social science, real-world problems, also featuring my most recent paper at Findings of NAACL 2025!
+[Slides(https://myrthereuver.github.io/talks/Clean_Copenhagen_25April.pptx.pdf)

 <sub> *23 January 2025* Our paper, "Tell Me What You Know About Sexism: Expert-LLM Interaction Strategies and Co-Created Definitions for Zero-Shot Sexism Detection" (with Indira Sen, Matteo Melis, and Gabriella Lapesa) was accepted into the Findings of NAACL 2025!
 This was the culmination of my research visit at the Data Science methods team at GESIS in Cologne!
 [Preprint](https://arxiv.org/pdf/2504.15392)